DanielElam/clay/README.md

 ### Scrolling Elements

-Elements are configured as scrollable with the `CLAY_SCROLL` macro.
+Elements are configured as scrollable with the `.clip` configuration.
+Clipping instructs the renderer to not draw any pixels outside the clipped element's boundaries, and by specifying the `.childOffset` field, the clipped element's contents can be shifted around to provide "scrolling" behaviour.

+You can either calculate scrolling yourself and simply provide the current offset each frame to `.childOffset`, or alternatively, Clay provides a built in mechanism for tracking and updating scroll container offsets, detailed below.

 To make scroll containers respond to mouse wheel and scroll events, two functions need to be called before `BeginLayout()`:
 ```C
 Clay_Vector2 mousePosition = { x, y };
 // Reminder: Clay_SetPointerState must be called before Clay_UpdateScrollContainers otherwise it will have no effect